VWO Testing

 Newspapers are usually folded in half before they are put on sale.
 Since readers can only see the top half of a newspaper, it is imperative for the content above the newspaper’s fold to be compelling — influencing readers to buy a piece.
 It has, therefore, become a common practice to display a newspaper’s most intriguing stories and graphics above the fold.

-During the web’s early days, the above the fold concept was carried over from newspapers to websites.
+During the web’s early days, the above-the-fold concept was carried over from newspapers to websites.

-Why a Website’s Above the Fold Matters for CRO
+Why a website’s above-the-fold matters for CRO

 Whenever visitors land on a web page, they expect to immediately find the information they require.
 If the web page doesn’t offer information/value right away, visitors leave.

-By including relevant information and user-actions above the fold, your website will keep visitors engaged — right from the start.
+By including relevant information and user actions above the fold, your website will keep visitors engaged — right from the start.
 With this, the chances of your visitors exploring your offerings will be higher.

 And, the better the visitors understand your offerings, the better they are positioned to make a conversion.

-The legacy best practices — during 90s and early 2000s — advised putting all of a web page’s important elements above the fold.
+The legacy best practices — during the 90s and early 2000s — advised putting all of a web page’s important elements above the fold.

 This was based on the theory that anything placed below the fold will rarely be viewed by web visitors.